-An accessory use conducted within a dwelling and carried on by an inhabitant thereof, which use is secondary to the residential use and which does not change the character thereof.
+An activityaccessory use conducted within a dwelling and carried on by an inhabitant thereof, which use is secondary to the use of the dwelling for dwelling purposes as customarily found inthe home,residential use and which does not change the character thereof.
 Individuals engaged in the teaching of a musical instrument, including voice instruction where limited to a single pupil at a time, and the occupation of dressmaker, milliner or seamstress are deemed to be home occupations.
 A home office for licensed professionals including engineers, architects, and similar professions is regulated as a home occupation.
 Dance instruction, band instrument instruction in groups, tearooms, beauty parlors, barbershops, real estate offices or insurance offices shall not be deemed home occupations.
-(See § 156-36.16.)
+(See § 156-18.)36.16.)
 For purposes of this Zoning chapter, a home occupation involving only the occupant owner of the dwelling, and which does not involve customer visitation, deliveries, or material storage shall be allowed without the need to obtain a special use permit.